 Program History and Description

-Statement of purpose and expectation of graduate study in the program The MS-MLS for science graduates program is an 66-credit blended (having both online, hybrid and face-to-face instruction) master’s degree for individuals holding a Bachelor of Science in biology, chemistry, or a related major and who are not certified medical technologists or medical laboratory scientists but who desire a career in the clinical laboratory sciences.
+Statement of purpose and expectation of graduate study in the program The MS-MLS for science graduates program is a 61-credit blended (having both online, hybrid and face-to-face instruction) master’s degree for individuals holding a Bachelor of Science in biology, chemistry, or a related major and who are not certified medical technologists or medical laboratory scientists but who desire a career in the clinical laboratory sciences.
 Upon completion, these individuals will be eligible to take a national examination for certification as a medical laboratory scientist.
 Through this degree, students will gain specialized, in-depth professional hands-on skills and leadership competencies preparing them to succeed within the increasingly clinical laboratory sciences sector.
 The MS in MLS will allow students to gain defined “bench-focused” technical competency, in addition to training in regulatory and fiscal affairs that impact laboratory management.
 Completion of this program, accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS), will prepare students to perform clinical laboratory testing and to complete the national certification examination in Medical Laboratory Science, MLS(ASCP).
 Following graduation students can apply their knowledge to meet specific career goals whether it be clinical laboratory practice or management.

 Benefits of pursuing MS in MLS include:

-Gaining a workforce ready, well-rounded and marketable technical skills geared for future employment
+Gaining a workforce ready, well-rounded and marketable set of technical skills geared for future employment

 Exposure to regulatory, fiscal and management aspects of laboratory practice